snoyberg/posa-chapter/warp.md

 The timeout manager atomically swaps the list with an empty list.
-Then it manipulates the list by turning status and/or removing unnecessary status for killed Haskell threads.
+Then it manipulates the list by turning status and/or removing unnecessary status for killed user threads.
-During this process, new connections may be created and their status are inserted with `atomicModifyIORef` by corresponding Haskell threads.
+During this process, new connections may be created and their status are inserted with `atomicModifyIORef` by corresponding user threads.
 Then, the timeout manager atomically merges the pruned list and the new list.